- how we use your information

 Legal information about using and storing data

-The Department of Health and Social Care has instructed NHS Digital to provide this service through a legally-binding document called a Direction.
-This means that NHS Digital is processing your personal data to meet our legal obligation to provide this service.
+The Department of Health and Social Care has instructed NHS England to provide this service through a legally-binding document called a Direction.
+This means that NHS England is processing your personal data to meet our legal obligation to provide this service.

 Articles 6 and 9 of the General Data Protection Regulation give 111 online a lawful basis to process personal and health data.